What Is Upper Endoscopy?

 An empty stomach is essential for an accurate and safe examination, so you should have nothing to eat or drink, including water, for approximately eight hours before the examination.

-Our anesthesiologist will administer a short acting intravenous sedative and will be present to monitor your vital signs during the procedure.
+Your anesthesiologist will administer a short acting intravenous sedative and will be present to monitor your vital signs during the procedure.
 You will not experience any sensation of gagging or choking.
-A mouthpiece will be placed between your teeth to keep your mouth open and to prevent your teeth from biting our scope.
+A mouthpiece will be placed between your teeth to keep your mouth open and to prevent injury.
 You will lie on your left side, and the endoscope will be passed through your mouth and into the esophagus, stomach and duodenum.
-The endoscope doesn’t interfere with your breathing.
+The endoscope does not interfere with your breathing.
 The examination typically lasts 10 minutes.

 You will be monitored until most of the effects of the medication have worn off.
 Your throat might be a little sore, and you might feel bloated because of air introduced into your stomach during the test.
-You will be given a liquid to drink before you leave our office.
-Once you leave the office, you will be able to eat unless you are instructed otherwise.
+You will be given liquid and a snack before leaving our center.
+You will be able to eat after your procedure unless you are instructed otherwise.
+The results of your endoscopy will be discussed with you before you leave.
+Any biopsy results will be discussed with you by your treating gastroenterologist once they are received (typically within two weeks).

 You will not be allowed to drive for 12 hours.
 You will need to arrange for someone to accompany you home because the sedatives might affect your judgment and reflexes for the rest of the day.

 Although complications are rare, bleeding can occur at a biopsy site or where a polyp was removed.
 If this occurs, it’s usually minimal and rarely requires follow-up.
 Other potential risks include a reaction to the sedative used and a perforation (a tear in the gastrointestinal tract lining).
-It’s important to recognize early signs of possible complications.
-If you have a fever after the test, trouble swallowing or increasing throat, chest or abdominal pain, call us immediately.
+It is important to recognize early signs of possible complications.
+If you have a fever after the test, trouble swallowing or increasing throat, chest or abdominal pain, please contact your physician immediately.